Emil Albrecht Photos

 I first became aware of Emil's photos back in 1968, when Dave England presented a set of 24-inch wide prints of Union Pacific steam and turbine locomotives to the Golden Spike Model Railroad Club in Salt Lake City.
 The prints were displayed at the club's layout on the Utah State fairgrounds.

 In January 2012, I received a group of more than 100 rolls of Emil's 35mm black & white negatives.
-Each of the rolls of negatives is tightly rolled, and the negatives each have varying degrees of scratches, from moderate to severe.
+Each of the rolls of negatives was tightly rolled, and the negatives each have varying degrees of scratches, from moderate to severe.
 On an irregular basis, several scanning tests were attempted, with the goal being to identify the best workflow to scan and present these astonishing images.
 Finally, in early October 2013 time was set aside to get started on the scanning project.

 Scanning started on October 10, 2013.
 By the time the project was completed on December 14th, a total of 105 rolls with 2,339 images had been scanned.
 All of the images can be viewed among 83 separate online photo albums, with a few albums encompassing multiple rolls due to the photographs being taken on the same day, in the same location.